adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/03-data-types.md

 }
 ```

-You can also use the following shorthand for standardized date/time formats.
+Or use the following shorthand codes for standardized date/time formats.

 ```ts
 {